-Challenges

-This details the key challenges to achievement that we have identified among our disadvantaged pupils.
+Challenges This details the key challenges to achievement that we have identified among our disadvantaged pupils.

-Challenge Detail of challenges number 1 A number of our disadvantaged children also have complex special educational needs.
-Currently 36% of our disadvantaged children have an Educational Health Care Plan or are at SEND Support compared to 11% of non-disadvantaged pupils.
+Challenge number 1 A number of our disadvantaged children also have complex special educational needs.
+Currently 24% of our disadvantaged children have an Educational Health Care Plan or are at SEND Support.
+A further 18% are at First Concerns which identifies they are not achieving the expected standard in at least one academic area and require some support.
 A number of the children require specialist support and intervention to support their progress and we also prioritise spending more time with their parents to ensure we have a strong home-school partnership.
 2 Our assessment information shows that some of our disadvantaged pupils have been more affected by the partial school closures during 2020 and 2021 and this has increased the attainment gap.
 This is also supported by national data.
-Currently there is a 29% gap in reading at the expected standard, 39% gap in writing and 39% gap in maths.
-Outcomes at the end of Key Stage 2 show that this gap is 35% in reading, 24% in writing and 39% in maths.
-However FFT information shows us that disadvantaged pupils make strong progress, except for disadvantaged pupils with EHCs.
+Currently there is a 16% gap in reading, 32% gap in writing and 33% gap in maths (if you remove disadvantaged pupils with SEND then there is no gap in reading, a 16% gap in writing and a 17% gap in maths).
 3 Many families are facing increased pressures, due to the cost of living crisis.
 Through additional pastoral support that focuses on effective communication, the school can ensure that any barriers to children's attendance or their academic progress can be addressed quickly.
-There is currently a 2% gap in attendance between our disadvantaged pupils and none disadvantaged pupils.
 4 The vast majority of disadvantaged children achieve the expected standard at the end of key stage 2, however only a small proportion achieve the higher standard.
-A rigorous focus on developing teacher expertise in the strategies that make the greatest difference on children's outcomes will support pupil progress.
-Additional small group or one to one tutoring will also help disadvantaged children to meet their academic targets.
-In July 2023, 33% of our pupils were above in reading, 16% in writing and 31% in maths.
-For our disadvantaged pupils this reduces to 7% in reading, 0% in writing and 7% in maths.
+Additional small group or one to one tutoring will help disadvantaged children to meet their academic targets.
+In July 2022, 31% of our pupils were above in reading, 19% in writing and 32% in maths.
+For our disadvantaged pupils this reduces to 13% in reading, 7% in writing and 13% in maths.
 5 Some of our disadvantaged children need increased levels of emotional support as they have experienced adverse childhood experiences.
 Our pastoral lead regularly works with 40% of our disadvantaged pupils or is involved in working with other professionals to support the child or family.
-This dedicated support allows us to support them through ELSA sessions to have strong attitudes to learning, increase their self-esteem and build self-efficacy.
-As part of our Jigsaw sessions, we track children's scores on a resilience screener and this shows that the average score for disadvantaged pupils is 33, versus non-disadvantaged children's average score of 36.
+This dedicated support allows us to support them through ELSA sessions to have strong attitudes to learning and increase their self-esteem.
+As part of our Jigsaw sessions we track children's scores on a resilience screener and this shows that the average score for disadvantaged pupils is 33, versus non-disadvantaged children's average score of 36.